-My online journal where I share my interests in photography, nature, coffee life, journaling, fountain pens, bicycling, spirituality and asking deep questions.
+My online journal where I share my interests in photography, nature, journaling, fountain pens, bicycling, coffee life, spirituality and the mystery of it all.

 Five words but they do have power behind them.
 As for myself I could sure do more about opening more does in my life.
 I see them all the time in life.
 I would like to be able to quiet those voices within me who talk me out of opening more doors.
 I’m envious of those who are always opening the doors in their lives.

-“Those who dance are considered insane by those who cannot hear the music.” ― George Carlin
+“Those who dance are considered insane by those who cannot hear the music.”

 A couple years ago I had a long overnight in Seattle with a fellow flight attendant named Tracey.
 As it was Memorial Weekend we took the train down to the Stadium to watch about five innings of the Mariners game then headed to Pikes Market.
 We walked the streets, ate a nice salmon dinner and just enjoyed ourselves.
 It is overnights like this we consider one of the perks of our work.